Why do users convert? Introducing our Lever Framework

 #5 Measure what matters.

 The measurement of the experiment is obviously crucial.
-If you can’t measure the behaviour that you’re looking to drive, there’s probably little point in running the experiment.
+If you can’t measure the behavior that you’re looking to drive, there’s probably little point in running the experiment.

 So it’s essential to define both: